Angela Bassett: 2000s

-In 2000, Bassett turned down the lead role in Monster's Ball because of the script's sexual content; the role earned Halle Berry the Academy Award for Best Actress.
+In 2000, Bassett turned down the lead role in Monster's Ball because of the script's sexual content.
+Halle Berry won the Academy Award for Best Actress for her performance in the role.
 The first film Bassett appeared in that year was Supernova, where she played a medical officer.
-Her other two films released in 2000 were Whispers: An Elephant's Tale and Boesman and Lena.
+Her other two films released in 2000 were Whispers: An Elephant's Tale and Boesman and Lena, the latter adapted from the play of the same name by South African Athol Fugard.
 Todd McCarthy of Variety wrote that in Boesman and Lena Bassett "abandons her recently cultivated glamorous image to dig to the core of Lena's fierce, probing, contentious, compassionate character."
-Kevin Thomas of the Los Angeles Times wrote Bassett captured all of her character's "mercurial mood swings" and both Bassett and her costar Danny Glover "rise to the challenge of these larger-than-life roles, just as you would expect."
+Kevin Thomas of the Los Angeles Times wrote that Bassett captured all of her character's "mercurial mood swings", and both Bassett and her costar Danny Glover "rise to the challenge of these larger-than-life roles, just as you would expect."

 She appeared in the 2001 film The Score.
 Her character was in a relationship with Robert De Niro's.
 She read the film's script and became interested.
-She was then telephoned by director Frank Oz, who told her Robert De Niro would "like to meet with you".
+She was telephoned by director Frank Oz, who told her Robert De Niro would "like to meet with you".
 Bassett met with De Niro and later realized the conversation was meant to break the ice before they started filming.
 In addition to The Score, that year she also had a role in the television film Ruby's Bucket of Blood.

 The following year, in 2002, Bassett acted in Sunshine State and The Rosa Parks Story.
 In The Rosa Parks Story, Bassett was cast as Rosa Parks.
-Laura Fries of Entertainment Weekly wrote that Bassett "takes her physical strength and turns it inward to portray Parks" and expressed her belief that "lesser hands" would allow for misinterpretation or gross underplay of Parks' personality.
-In addition to positive reception of her role, Bassett was seen as the "star" of the film due to playing the lead and earned a nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie for her performance.
+Laura Fries of Entertainment Weekly wrote that Bassett "takes her physical strength and turns it inward to portray Parks" and expressed her belief that "lesser hands" would allow for misinterpretation or gross underplay of Parks's personality.
+In addition to positive reception of her role, Bassett was seen as the "star" of the film due to her performance and earned a nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie for her performance.